IntelligentSoftwareSystems/Galois/libpangolin/README.md

 It uses the bliss library [2][3] for graph isomorphism check.
 The license for this library is in the bliss directory: note that **it does not use the same license as the rest of Galois**.
+To run Pangolin applications, please go to ../lonestarmine/README.md for more details.

 [1] Xuhao Chen, Roshan Dathathri, Gurbinder Gill, Keshav Pingali,
 Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, arXiv:1911.06969